China's Xi turns to financial experts to tame economic risks

 The economy faced "increasing downward economic pressure amid intertwined structural, institutional and cyclical problems", the news agency said.

-With pressures mounting, local governments are expecting to take the lead in managing their financial scares and cutting the cost of rescue with local intervention, analysts say.
+With pressure mounting, local governments are expected to take the lead in managing their financial scares and cutting the cost of rescue with local intervention, analysts say.

-"Appointing financial vice governors to provinces can help better integrate financial policies into local practice, and to prevent financial risks beforehand," said He Haifeng, director of Institute of Financial Policy at Chinese Academy of Social Science, a government think-tank.
+"Appointing financial vice-governors to provinces can help better integrate financial policies into local practice, and to prevent financial risks beforehand," said He Haifeng, director of the Institute of Financial Policy at the Chinese Academy of Social Science, a government think-tank.

-"Such appointments have also showcased a change of manner in official appointments."
+"Such appointments have also showcased a change of manner in official appointments," he added.

 Mr Xi started to stress the importance of financial expertise, and to elevate the status of executives, in 2017.